os-pahariaryan/knowledge_service/README.md

   --kb_id stripe_docs \
   --top_k 5
-  So we have broken up the driver into ingest and query (not sure if driver_ingest_parm.py will work anymore)
+  So we have broken up the driver into ingest and query (not sure if driver_ingest_parm.py will work anymore) Added kb_id (knowledge id on the vector database chroma) endpoint on the server you can use index.html to do the knowledge query